DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

             * finally assign a resource to as many items as possible to action
     * **_Continuity planning_**
       * focuses on developing and implementing a continuity strategy to minimize the impact realized risks might have on protected assets
-      * goals is to create a _Continuity of operations plan (COOP)_, which focuses on how an organization will carry out critical business functions beginning shortly after a disaster occurs and extending for up to one month of sustained operations
+      * goals is to create a **_Continuity of Operations Plan (COOP)_**, which focuses on how an organization will carry out critical business functions beginning shortly after a disaster occurs and extending for up to one month of sustained operations
       * two primary subtasks are involved here:
         * **_Strategy development_**
           * bridges the gap between the BIA and the continuity planning elements of BCP development